johnpapa/react-book-repo/props.md

 **    in App \(at index.js:7\)**

-The reason we get the above error message is that we provide an object with the property title instead of name.
+The reason we get the above error message is that we provide an object with the property `title` instead of `name`.
 If we were to change the above to the following, the error would disappear:

 ```
 <Jedi jedi={{ name: 'Vader' }} />